Skip to content

 df_user_email Creator user email

-{Other Fields} Other fields generated based on user operations
+{Other fields} Other fields generated by user actions

 Further Reading